 A cookie is a small text file that a website saves on your computer or mobile device when you visit the site.
 It enables the website to remember your actions and preferences (such as login, language, font size and other display preferences) over a period of time, so you don’t have to keep re-entering them whenever you come back to the site or browse from one page to another.
 You can find more detailed information about cookies and how they work at ww.aboutcookies.org.

 Overall, cookies help us provide you with a better website, by enabling us to monitor which pages you find useful and which you do not.
-A cookie in no way gives us access to your computer or any information about you, other than the data you choose to share with us.
+A cookie in no way gives us access to your computer or any other personal information about you, other than the data fields listed above or personal data which you choose to share with us.
 The tables below further explain which cookies UCLPartners uses and why.

 |User Preferences Cookie||.ASPXANONYMOUS||Used to identify users’ choices in form fields and show them as options the next time the user logs in.|